codehub-learn/development-environment-setup/python-jupyter.md

 # Starter Kit and Resources for Python

-This course will be delivered using Jupyter Notebooks.
+Thiw training will be delivered using Jupyter Notebooks.
 There are two ways to use this tool: **locally** or **remotely**.

 ## Local Setup

 ### Locally (for Windows)

 1. Download and install the latest [python](https://www.python.org/downloads/) vesrion.
+- > [!IMPORTANT]
-    - During installation, **add python to your environmental variables**.
+> During installation, **add python to your environmental variables**.
 That means that you have to check the box saying **ADD TO PATH** on the first screen during the installation
     - If prompted select to additionally install pip.
     - We do **not** recommend using other python distributions (e.g. anaconda).
-2. Verify that python is installed.
+3. Verify that python is installed.
     - Open a command prompt and type the command for launching a python interpreter.
 Depending on the OS and python's version this can either be `python`, `python3`, `py` or `py3`.
     - If none work, you need to add python to your environmental variables manually.
 To do this, find the interpreter in the installation directory and [add it as an environmental variable](https://www.computerhope.com/issues/ch000549.htm).
     - From now on we'll consider that python is installed and works with the command `python`.
 If this differs in your PC, use your own instead of `python` from now on.
-3. Verify that pip is installed.
+4. Verify that pip is installed.
     - Pip is a package manager for Python.
     - Open a command prompt and type the command `pip`.
     - If it doesn't exist type `python -m pip`.
 If this works, you can add pip to your environmental variables (look above on how to do this). `
     - If pip isn't installed, download the installer from [here](https://bootstrap.pypa.io/get-pip.py) and run it as a python scripy: `python get-pip.py`.
-4. Upgrade pip by running `pip install --upgarade pip` or `python -m pip install --upgrade pip`.
+5. Upgrade pip by running `pip install --upgarade pip` or `python -m pip install --upgrade pip`.
-5. Packages required during this course can be installed using the pip package manager.
+6. Packages required during this course can be installed using the pip package manager.
 Either `pip install package-name` or `python -m pip install package-name`.
 Any package that is required, like **jupyter** will be pointed out and installed in class.

 ### Locally (other OSs)